Olaf: Bringing an Animated Character to Life in the Physical World: Reinforcement Learning

+The reward $r^{\text{limits}}_t$ penalizes violations of critical physical constraints.
 We incorporate a temperature reward term as detailed in~\secref{sec:temp_model}, and implement joint limit penalties, described in~\secref{sec:joint_model}.
 Finally, to prevent self-collisions between Olaf’s two snowball feet, we include a penalty for foot–foot contact.

-An impact-reduction term complements the reward function and penalizes changes in velocity along the gravity direction between simulation steps, thereby producing smoother foot motions and reducing impact noise.
+The term $r^{\text{impact reduction}}_t$ penalizes changes in velocity along the gravity direction between simulation steps, thereby producing smoother foot motions and reducing impact noise.
 Because the physics engine can generate large velocity changes during contact resolution, which may result in a large reward term and destabilize critic learning, we saturate the impact-reduction reward term in the reward computation.